Private Scholarships

 AISES is proud to partner with Amateur Radio Digital Communications (ARDC) to offer a $5,000 scholarship to students pursing a Bachelors or Master’s degree at an accredited institution studying in one of the following STEM fields: Electrical Engineering, Physics, Computer Science, or closely related degrees.Click to apply.

-Indian Motorcycle together with the Polaris Foundation is dedicated to the long-term investment in communities where we live, work and play.
-We bring innovation to the products we design and experiences we create for all those who THINK OUTSIDE.
-Welding, Carpentry, Residential Building, Commercial Driver’s License, Electrician, Electric Utilities, Clean Energy Technician, Automotive Technology, Diesel Technology, Business, Highway Construction, Agriculture Technology, Tribal Management/Leadership, Heavy Equipment Operations, Construction Engineering, General Studies, Concrete Technology, Administrative Assistant, CNC Machinist, Computer Technology, Business Entrepreneurship, Information Technology, Office Management, Industrial Maintenance/Operations, Grants Project Management, Data Entry, Cyber Security, Plumbing, City/Urban/Community/Regional Planning, or other relevant program..Click to apply.
+The Polaris Foundation is proud to partner with AISES to offer academic and vocational scholarships for the 2026/2027 academic year.
+As a leader in power sports, we bring cutting edge innovation to the product we design and the experiences we create for those who play, work and thrive outside.
+Eligible Fields of Study: in the following or similar- Welding, Carpentry, Residential Building, Commercial Driver’s License, Electrician, Electric Utilities, Clean Energy Technician, Automotive Technology, Diesel Technology, Business, Highway Construction, Agriculture Technology, Tribal Management/Leadership, Heavy Equipment Operations, Construction Engineering, General Studies, Concrete Technology, Administrative Assistant, CNC Machinist, Computer Technology, Business Entrepreneurship, Information Technology, Office Management, Industrial Maintenance/Operations, Grants Project Management, Data Entry, Cyber Security, Plumbing, City/Urban/Community/Regional Planning, or other relevant program.
+Click to apply.

-Must be a Rising Freshman (First-Year Student).
 The Indigenous Peoples Education Fund (“Foundation”) was founded to provide grants to support the education of enrolled members of any US state or federally-recognized Native American tribe.
 This scholarship will provide financial support to Indigenous students entering into college in pursuit of a degree in a STEM field.
 Click to apply.

 FanDuel Group is the premier mobile gaming company in the United States.
 FanDuel Group consists of a portfolio of leading brands across mobile wagering including, America’s #1 Sportsbook FanDuel Sportsbook, its leading iGaming platform FanDuel Casino, the industry’s unquestioned leader in horse racing and advance-deposit wagering, FanDuel Racing and its daily fantasy sports product.
 In addition, FanDuel Group operates FanDuel TV, its broadly distributed linear cable television network and FanDuel TV+, its leading direct-to-consumer OTT platform.
 FanDuel Group has a presence across all 50 states with approximately 17 million customers and 25 retail locations.
 The company is based in New York with offices in Los Angeles, Atlanta and Jersey City, as well as in Canada, Scotland, Ireland, Portugal, Romania and Australia.
 Must be enrolled as a full-time student pursuing a degree program aligned with a career in the casino gaming industry..
 Click to apply.